Koda98/data-engineering-zoomcamp/week2-workflow-orchestration/hw/README.md

 Run your deployment in a local subprocess (the default if you don’t specify an infrastructure).
 Use the Green taxi data for the month of November 2020.

 How many rows were processed by the script?

+**Answer: 88605**

+## Question 5

+It’s often helpful to be notified when something with your dataflow doesn’t work as planned.
+Choose one of the options below for creating email or slack notifications.

+The hosted Prefect Cloud lets you avoid running your own server and has Automations that allow you to get notifications when certain events occur or don’t occur.

+Create a free forever Prefect Cloud account at app.prefect.cloud and connect your workspace to it following the steps in the UI when you sign up.

+Set up an Automation that will send yourself an email when a flow run completes.
+Run the deployment used in Q4 for the Green taxi data for April 2019.
+Check your email to see the notification.

+Alternatively, use a Prefect Cloud Automation or a self-hosted Orion server Notification to get notifications in a Slack workspace via an incoming webhook.

+Join my temporary Slack workspace with this link.
+400 people can use this link and it expires in 90 days.

+In the Prefect Cloud UI create an Automation or in the Prefect Orion UI create a Notification to send a Slack message when a flow run enters a Completed state.
+Here is the Webhook URL to use: https://hooks.slack.com/services/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

+Test the functionality.

+Alternatively, you can grab the webhook URL from your own Slack workspace and Slack App that you create.

+How many rows were processed by the script?

+**Answer: 514392**

+## Question 6

+Prefect Secret blocks provide secure, encrypted storage in the database and obfuscation in the UI.
+Create a secret block in the UI that stores a fake 10-digit password to connect to a third-party service.
+Once you’ve created your block in the UI, how many characters are shown as asterisks (*) on the next page of the UI?

+**Answer: 8**